K. J. Stroud

-Keith "KJ" Stroud (born December 20, 1989) is a former American football wide receiver He was signed by the New York Jets as an undrafted free agent in 2013.
+Keith "KJ" Stroud (born December 20, 1989) is an American former football wide receiver He was signed by the New York Jets as an undrafted free agent in 2013.
 He played college football at Rutgers before transferring to Bethune-Cookman for his final two seasons.
 KJ is currently the Wide Receivers Coach at Bishop Moore Catholic High School in Orlando, FL.

-Early years
+Early life

-He was selected to All-City and All-State teams while at high school.
+He was selected to All-City and All-State teams while attending Fort Hamilton High School.
 He was named to the Brooklyn Big 44 team while at high school.
-He played his final season of high school football at Fork Union Military Academy in Virginia before enrolling at Rutgers.
+He played his final season of high school football at Fork Union Military Academy in Virginia, where he finished ranked as a top players in Virginia before enrolling at Rutgers University.

 College career

 He played college football at Rutgers for his Freshman and Sophomore season then transferred to Bethune-Cookman for his Junior and Senior seasons.
 While at Rutgers for his Freshman and Sophomore seasons, he had a total of 17 Receptions, 169 Receiving yards and no touchdowns.